Xilinx/inference-server/docs/hello_world_python.rst

 Clean up
 --------

-Workers that are loaded in Xilinx Inference Server will persist until the server shuts down or they're explicitly unloaded.
+Workers that are loaded in AMD Inference Server will persist until the server shuts down or they're explicitly unloaded.
 While it's not shown here, the Python API provides an ``unload()`` method for this purpose.
 Finally, if we started the server from Python, we shut it down before finishing.
 If there are any loaded workers at this time, they will be cleaned up before shutdown.